February 14, 2020 / By Laura Pattara

 This small beach and adjoining foreshore reserve are ideal for large and small puppers alike.
 Rarely crowded there is plenty of room for a walk, a ball game and a swim but not so much space that you fear losing your chihuahua in the crowd – or sand dunes.
 Dogs can run free here, on the sandy shores, at any time of day or night.

-An insider’s secret hideout and one of the most delightfully enjoyable spots for dogs the resplendent Burrill Lake is an outdoor lover’s paradise, ideal for kayaking, boarding, swimming and boating.
-The best and safest swimming and permitted dog-paddle spot is at the river-mouth, where lake meets ocean.
-A few things to keep in mind… For the sake of shared enjoyment and environmental sustainability, local councils on the South Coast have implemented some off-leash restrictions to help preserve prominent wildlife spots (bird nesting sites primarily) and help protect popular swimming spots and children’s playgrounds.
+A few things to keep in mind … for the sake of shared enjoyment and environmental sustainability, local councils on the South Coast have implemented some off-leash restrictions to help preserve prominent wildlife spots (bird nesting sites primarily) and help protect popular swimming spots and children’s playgrounds.
 Dogs are required to be kept at least 10 metres away of any playground and at least 200 metres away from patrolled flagged beaches and wildlife nesting sites.

 There’s no denying that the entire stretch of NSW’s South Coast is an ideal dog-friendly paradise.
 With so many wonderful dog-friendly beaches to explore, how could you not set your sights on the South Coast for a marvellous vacation?